monopole/grid_world/README.md

 # GridWorld

-A set of classes for playing with Conway's Game of Life at the command line.
+A set of [dart](https://dart.dev) classes for playing with Conway's Game of Life at the command line.

 ```
 git clone git@github.com:monopole/grid_world.git
 dart grid_world/example/main.dart
 ```

-There are three primary classes: `GridWorld`, `Evolver` and `GridStringer`.
+There are three primary interfaces: `GridWorld`, `Evolver` and `GridStringer`.

 ### `GridWorld`

-A `GridWorld` is an _NxM_ grid of cells that can be dead or alive.
+A `GridWorld` is a grid of cells that can be dead or alive.
 A `GridWorld` can be constructed from

  * a multi-line string, e.g.